 Initially, Atlassian was a server company.
 The team built and bundled tools; the customers purchased these tools, extracted them from archives, and set them up on their devices.

-To do this, they migrated their server products to the cloud, moving to a so-called _single-tenant architecture. _Each tenant became a cloud customer, while a single computer node served the single tenant’s needs.
+To do this, they migrated their server products to the cloud, moving to a single-tenant architecture.
+Each tenant became a cloud customer, while a single computer node served the single tenant’s needs.

 Wait… but who’s a tenant?
 In the case of banks and customers, a tenant is a customer.
 In a SaaS application, a tenant is a user, an account, a workplace, or a team.
-A SaaS founder can consider tenants to be businesses they provide their services to.
-In the case of Atlassian, a tenant is a company or team that uses Atlassian products for their own purposes.
+A SaaS founder can consider tenants to be businesses where they provide their services.
+In the case of Atlassian, a tenant is a company or team that uses Atlassian products for their purposes.
 For example, if a development team uses Jira for Agile project development, this team is a tenant.

 A tenant is a single entity with defined permissions, features, and settings.